 The following is in regards to a posting by Mr. Oliver Friedrichs of Secure Networks, Inc., on the topic of "BSD LPD vulnerabilities."
-Regrettably, neither the original posting nor the company's web site are online.
-For those who have heard of BSD LPD security vulnerabilities, and who are using or considering RPM Remote Print Manager®, please note the following points:
+Regrettably, neither the original posting nor the company's website are online.
+For those who have heard of BSD LPD security vulnerabilities, and who are using or considering RPM Remote Print Manager® ("RPM"), please note the following points:

 - RPM is not based on BSD LPD or any other source code; it is a completely fresh, new implementation of the LPD protocol.
 Certain known LPD vulnerabilities were taken into account during RPM's design and implementation.

 - RPM was not named in the paper as a program with security problems, nor should it be.
 Nonetheless, we would like to take this opportunity to point out RPM's security features.